6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 You have to ask for and seek out proof to back any claims that a candidate makes.
 If they come with an entire portfolio and can give you detailed accounts of times they have addressed situations similar to yours, then they’re probably a safe bet.

-Or simply use one of our pre-built skills assessment templates to screen candidates for e-commerce skills.
-The ecommerce marketing manager skills test is free to use!
+Behavioral questions are great for initial screening interviews.
+However, to ensure a more objective hiring process and accurate assessments, you can also use one of our pre-built skills assessment templates to screen candidates for e-commerce skills.
+The eCommerce marketing manager skills test is free to use!

-Here’s the thing about an eCommerce manager.
-They may not come with the experience of working in your niche, but if they meet all your other qualifications, then are you sure they’re not going to be a good fit for your company?
+Here’s the thing about an eCommerce manager: They may not have experience working in your niche, but if they meet all your other qualifications, are you sure they’re not going to be a good fit for your company?

 eCommerce managers must know how to adapt to fit into areas of the industry.
 That’s literally what they do to keep up with the market.

-And most of the skills e-commerce managers possess are transferrable.
-So if you need to spend a week bringing them up to speed with the quirks of your niche – so be it!
+And most of the skills eCommerce managers possess are transferrable.
+So, if you need to spend a week getting them up to speed with the quirks of your niche, so be it!

-Bear these things in mind when hiring an eCommerce manager, and you’re bound to succeed.
+Keep these skills and factors in mind when hiring an eCommerce manager, and you’re bound to succeed.